 But could an assembly of today's citizens really be able to step into the shoes of future generations and effectively represent their interests?
 A new movement in Japan called Future Design is attempting to answer this very question.
 Led by economist Tatsuyoshi Saijo of the Research Institute for Humanity and Nature in Kyoto, the movement has been conducting citizen assemblies in municipalities across the country.
 One group of participants takes the position of current residents, and the other group imagines themselves to be "future residents" from the year 2060.
 Multiple studies have shown that the future residents devise far more radical and progressive city plans compared to current ones.
-90 Ultimately the movement aims to establish a Ministry of the Future as part of central government, and a Department of the Future within all local government authorities, which would use the future citizens' assembly model for policy-making.
+Ultimately the movement aims to establish a Ministry of the Future as part of central government, and a Department of the Future within all local government authorities, which would use the future citizens' assembly model for policy-making.

 What do all these initiatives add up to?
 We are in the midst of an historic political shift.
 It is clear that a movement for the rights and interests of future generations is beginning to emerge on a global scale, and is set to gain momentum over coming decades as the twin threats of ecological collapse and technological risk loom ever larger.
 The dream of a benign dictator is not the only option to deal with our long-term crises.
 Democracy has taken many forms and been reinvented many times, from the direct democracy of the Ancient Greeks to the rise of representative democracy in the 18th Century.
-The next democratic revolution - one that empowers future generations and decolonises the future

-100 - may well be on the political horizon.
+The next democratic revolution - one that empowers future generations and decolonises the future - may well be on the political horizon.

-- In principle, how may 'political representatives and parliamentary debates' (line 4) serve to 'foster society's long-term interests and welfare' (line 5)? - Based on lines 16-31, summarise/articulate the key reasons why our democratic systems have worsened the issue of 'short-termism' (line 7). - Identify the metaphor (lines 38 46) and explain how Krznaric uses it to criticize our treatment of future generations. - On paper, how might turning to 'benign dictators' (line 51) be a way to overcome the shorttermism inherent in democracy?
+- In principle, how may 'political representatives and parliamentary debates' (line 4) serve to 'foster society's long-term interests and welfare' (line 5)?
+Yet, Krznaric laments that in reality, today's political systems 'have become a cause of rampant short-termism rather than a cure for it' (line 7).
+What is the most significant difference between principle and reality? - Based on lines 16-31, summarise/articulate the key factors why our democratic systems have worsened the issue of 'short-termism' (line 7).
+Do you think the impact of these factors are intensifying or waning today? - Identify the metaphor (lines 38 46) and explain how Krznaric uses it to criticise our treatment of future generations. - On paper, how might turning to 'benign dictators' (line 51) be a way to overcome the short-termism inherent in democracy?
 Do you find Krznaric's objections to this 'solution' convincing?
-Why or why not? - Reflect on the proposal to 'reinvent representative democracy' (line 65).
+Why or why not? - Reflect on the proposal to 'reinvent representative democracy' (line 65) and put in place checks and balances to mitigate short-termism in modern democracies.
 What challenges to you foresee?
 How optimistic are you that the proposed initiatives would be effective in getting democracies to focus on the long-term?